 Let me explain how LegalZoom’s trademark application service works.
 LegalZoom provides you with an online questionnaire that mimics the official trademark application form that is freely available on the Trademark Office’s website.
 You complete the questionnaire and then submit your answers to LegalZoom along with your credit card payment.
 A non-attorney at LegalZoom then logs onto the Trademark Office’s website, retypes your answers into the trademark application form, and submits the application to the Trademark Office.
 Sounds pretty great, right?

 Not exactly.
 I’m sure you have heard of the saying, “garbage in, garbage out.”
 Well, that is exactly what you get with LegalZoom.
 Nobody at LegalZoom is checking your answers for accuracy.
 Nobody is asking you the kinds of questions that will ensure that only correct and complete information gets entered onto the trademark application form.
 If you make a mistake filling out LegalZoom’s questionnaire, that mistake is going to end up in your trademark application.
 If your application matures into a trademark registration, it could be subject to a trademark cancellation on the basis that it contains materially false information.
 This can lead to very dire consequences.

 In addition, because LegalZoom is not a law firm, it cannot represent you should your trademark application be rejected by the Trademark Office or challenged by someone during the 30 day trademark opposition period.
 LegalZoom also cannot provide legal representation in the event you are sued for trademark infringement or need to pursue a lawsuit against someone who is infringing your trademark.

-If you have any questions about why using LegalZoom is very often not a wise choice, please feel free to give me a call.
+If you have any questions about why using LegalZoom is very often not a wise choice for trademark registration, please feel free to give me a call at (314) 749-4059.
+Or, if you prefer, send me an email at email@example.com or reach me through the contact form found on this page.
 I look forward to hearing from you soon.